Warriors rout defending champion Cavaliers 126-91 in rematch (Jan 16, 2017) | FOX Sports

 Warriors rout defending champion Cavaliers 126-91 in rematch (Jan 16, 2017)

+LeBron James vs. Stephen Curry for the third straight time, complete with the hard-nosed play of Draymond Green, dazzling dunks from Kevin Durant and sharp shooting from Kyrie Irving.

+This regular-season round went to the Warriors, who dominated from the start on Monday – and it wasn’t even close.
+The defending champs were dismantled on the very floor where they captured the franchise’s first title last June.
-OAKLAND, Calif.
-(AP) Stephen Curry and the Golden State Warriors certainly looked ready to trade some more blows with LeBron James and the Cleveland Cavaliers come June.

-The two-time reigning MVP hit five 3-pointers and had 20 points while matching his season best with 11 assists in Golden State’s 126-91 rout of the defending champs Monday.
+Curry and his superstar supporting cast certainly looked ready to trade more postseason blows with Cleveland.
+The two-time reigning MVP hit five 3-pointers on the way to 20 points while matching his season best with 11 assists in Golden State’s 126-91 rout of the Cavaliers.

+”This is high-quality basketball, at its highest level,” Curry said. ”These are the kinds of atmospheres that you live for.
+Whether you win or lose, regular season, playoffs, whatever, that you can play in that kind of environment that’s always fun.”

-Klay Thompson scored 26 points with five 3s, and Draymond Green produced his third triple-double of the season with 11 points, 13 rebounds and 11 assists.
-He also equaled his career best with five blocks – and had another dustup with King James in the process.
+Klay Thompson scored 26 points with five 3s, and Green produced his third triple-double of the season with 11 points, 13 rebounds and 11 assists.
+He also equaled his career best with five blocks – and had another confrontation with King James in the process.

-James had 20 points on 6-of-18 shooting and eight rebounds, and he and Green became the talk once more as their relationship turned even more testy.
+James had 20 points on 6-of-18 shooting and eight rebounds.
+But he and Green became the talk once more as their relationship again turned testy.

+”I don’t think it’s a rivalry,” James reiterated. ”It’s two great teams that have aspirations.
+I don’t believe I’ve ever had a rivalry in the NBA.”

+”They did what they were supposed to do,” Irving said. ”Right from the start they jumped on us and never looked back.”

 Cleveland shot just 35.2 percent (31 for 88) overall.
-Beyond embarrassed, Cavs players made for the tunnel before the final buzzer even sounded.
+Beyond embarrassed, Cavs players headed for the tunnel before the final buzzer even sounded.

 The latest altercation between Green and James came with 6:55 left in the first half.
 Golden State led 52-35 when James collided with Green near midcourt, resulting in a flagrant 1 foul on Golden State’s emotional All-Star.
 Green’s arm extended across the upper body of James, who went down hard and lay on the court.
-Green reacted by appearing to mock James for flopping – and he wasn’t the only one to sense some embellishment from LeBron.
+Green reacted by appearing to mock James for flopping.

-”Flagrant 1 on Draymond??
-What has happened to my league??” former player-turned-analyst Reggie Miller posted on Twitter.

 After a long replay review, a double technical was called on Green and Richard Jefferson.

-You bet this one meant a lot to the Warriors to regain some swagger in this rivalry after Cleveland had won the past four meetings.
+You bet this one felt like more than just any game to the Warriors, looking to regain some swagger in this rivalry after Cleveland had won the past four meetings, including last year’s NBA Finals.

-A day after the Christmas loss at Cleveland last month, the NBA said James should have received a technical for hanging on the rim with 1:43 to play and that Jefferson fouled Durant on the game’s final play.
-That prompted Durant to call on the league to ditch the Last Two Minute Report altogether.
+”To me it was because they beat us four straight times and that’s never fun when a team has your number for four games, so it felt good to redeem ourselves,” Thompson said.

 Zaza Pachulia pulled down 13 rebounds as Golden State had a 58-35 edge on the boards.
 Andre Iguodala came off the bench to make all five of his field goal attempts for a season-high 14 points, and Shaun Livingston added 13.